 The interior is another story, also weather worn, with numerous huge teak wood supporting pillars which are mostly gilded, will I imagine still be standing in a few hundred years time.

-The main room in Inle Lake Jumping Cat Monastery is huge with a raised centre platform which houses the many Buddha statues, thrones and Buddha statues from various parts of Myanmar, although most are predominantly Shan, and the beautiful crowned highly decorative jambhupati style, just beautiful.
+The main room in this Monastery is huge with a raised centre platform which houses the many beautiful Buddha statues.
+Most of the statues within this monastery are predominantly Shan style, with a few in the Mandalay style.

 There is a sense that time has stood still when walking within this monastery, the many gigantic thick teak wood pillars, teak wood floors and beautiful Buddha statues make this monastery a must see, so peaceful and tranquil.